juancruzsosagab/image-processing-api/README.md

 ---

 ## Features & Implementation Details

+- **Swagger/OpenAPI Documentation:**
+  - The API is documented using Swagger (OpenAPI).
+  - You can explore and test all endpoints interactively at [http://localhost:3000/api](http://localhost:3000/api) once the server is running.
+  - Swagger configuration is included in the project setup.

 - **Image Processing Delay (Sleep):**
   To demonstrate the "pending" state on task creation, the image processing service intentionally waits 4 seconds before processing.
 This delay allows clients to observe a `pending` status immediately after task creation.